-With a history that dates back almost 7,000 years ago, not less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore, and a mix so unique of ethnicities crossing its threshold along history, is no wonder Malta enjoys such a sophisticated cultural background.
+With a history that dates back almost 7,000 years ago, no less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore, and a mix so unique of ethnicities crossing its threshold along history, it’s no wonder Malta has such a sophisticated cultural background.

 From Phoenicians to British, there have been many nations leaving their deep-rooted marks on this land, including Romans, Greeks, Spanish, Arabs, or French.
 Nevertheless, this tiny Mediterranean country has never lost its identity and uniqueness.
-Nevertheless, it has grown into a popular tourist destination, where the incredibly rich culture and history blend beautifully with the enticing Mediterranean flair.
+On the contrary, it has grown into a popular tourist destination, where the incredibly rich culture and history blend beautifully with the enticing Mediterranean flair.

 For those who don’t know, the Republic of Malta consists of an archipelago in the central Mediterranean Sea, somewhere between Sicily and Tunisia.
 It is one of the world’s smallest states, and only three of its islands are inhabited – Malta, Gozo, and Comino.

 The Megalithic Temples of Malta are the oldest free-standing structures on Earth and probably the most important cultural and historical sites in the country.
 The seven temples spread throughout the islands of Malta and Gozo are notable for their unique architecture, respectively for their colossal Bronze Age structures.

 A great way to learn about Malta’s history and culture is to visit its wonderful museums and art galleries.
 They feature relics from the country’s turbulent history, offering visitors an insight into the locals’ life from the early stages of their existence.